 Congenital heart defects are present at birth.
 These structural defects may require surgery to fix.
 So how do you find the best care?
 Here’s what you need to know when evaluating pediatric heart surgery programs and surgeons, and how Duke measures up.

 Questions to Ask Your Doctor and Hospital About Pediatric Heart Surgery

-Learning that your child has a congenital heart defect is scary.
+Learning that your child has a congenital heart disease is scary.
 Knowing that your child may need one or more surgeries requires you to make some important decisions, including where to seek care.
-Here are some questions you can ask to help you choose wisely.
+Here are questions you should ask to help you choose wisely.

 Your doctors will likely explain things to you in simple terms, and for good reason -- understanding is key.
 But for the purpose of comparing hospitals, ask for the proper medical name of the diagnosis (for example, hypoplastic left heart syndrome) so you can learn more on your own later.

 What is the scientific name of my child’s procedure?
 And what is its STAT category?